TheSoundCoder/GameChatBalancer/Manual.md

 If a program you want to assign is not listed in the blue area:
 - **start the program**
-- press the **refresh icon** below the listbox
+- press the **refresh icon** below the listbox - your program should appear now
 - assign the program via drag & drop

-If you want to switch the sides (or mixed up ground and power wires during the built) you can invert the functionality by checking the **"Invert" checkbox** in the Hardware properties.
+If you mixed up the ground and power wires during the built, you can invert the behaviour of the potentiometer by checking the **"Invert" checkbox** in the Hardware properties.

 ![](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/assets/Manual/GCB_settings_slider.png)